-- The amount of times an hour the air is cleaned.
+- The number of times an hour the air is cleaned.

 - Other features you need such as remote control and speed settings.

-Where is the best position to place my air purifier?
+Where is the best place to put my air purifier?

-Generally it is best to keep an air purifier in the centre of a room for optimum performance.
+It is best to keep an air purifier in the centre of a room.
 When this isn’t suitable you can also place it in an area which is the source of the irritant, e.g. where your pet might settle, or where someone smokes.

 It is best to not place the purifier against a wall, as it may hinder its ability to intake air efficiently.